saurabhkoshatwar/saurabhkoshatwar/README.md

 I'm a Software Developer, Data Science Enthusiast and a Bot Hobbyist.

-Currently I am a graduate student at University of Southern California pursuing masters in Computer Science specializing in Data Science.
+Currently I am a graduate student at the University of Southern California pursuing masters in Computer Science specializing in Data Science.
 Actively seeking Summer'22 software engineering/ML Internships.

 Before this, I worked at [‘CLSA Technology & Services LLP’](https://clsa.com) as a software developer for the Fixed income cash commodities and equity derivatives team for 2 years.